Mar 8, 2018

-Minimizes or eliminates in-person events
+Digital learning minimizes or eliminates in-person events

 Allows completion of pre-work, as well as post-work reinforcement, so that in-person training and coaching are kept to a minimum.
 This reduces the impact and costs associated with these sessions.
 Pre-work allows participants to prepare before attendance, so that any in-person time may be dedicated to discussion and practice, instead of instruction and one-sided demonstration.

 Post-work and ongoing learning is easily delivered in micro-learning modules.
 According to research by Hermann Ebbinghaus, these small, frequent sessions over time produce better knowledge retention and skills development when compared to less-frequent sessions.
 Digitization allows for the provision of these bite-sized learning modules that have minimal impact on schedules.
 They also reinforce lessons learned during live sessions.

 Gamification is often part of digital learning.
 It makes it more engaging and enjoyable, encouraging increased participation and improved outcomes.

 Feedback is important when learning.
 The fact that digitized learning is provided through the cloud makes it well-suited for technologies that are mobile-friendly.
 With portable, digital learning, reps are able to record audio or video of their practice pitch, demo, or skill to submit for feedback.
 Their coach, trainer, colleague, or manager may then provide timely input, reinforcing correct behaviors and preventing the development of poor habits.